compuvin/SoftwareMatrix/README.md

 Requires MySQL 5.7
 Blank database is included.
 Plan is to create a script to create database and prompt for needed info.
-For now, each script has a group of required variables near the top of the file.

 Scripts and their usage: